bdsexton/placeholder-page/README.md

 I have a few thoughts:

 * There could probably be some further mobile optimization, especially with regard to background image sizes.
-* The build script could modify the stylesheet link so the version in the "source" folder could remain functional.
 * It might be nice to have an easy way to select whether to use a featured image or initial text as part of the build process rather than editing the HTML directly.
 That might be overkill, though.
 * I really like the idea of making a browser-based tool to make placeholder pages.
-* Perhaps I should offer a download of just the essential files for people who are not inclined to use repositories, build scripts, and magic spells.
+* Perhaps I should offer a download of just the essential files without the tooling.

 ## Credits